Sagarp91/untidaled/readme.md

 Note that barges generate twice as much money over time than fishers.
 These are efficient in terms of your harbor's capacities, but they cost much more!
 The same idea goes for destroyers vs. cruisers.

+*AI has not been implemented yet, so at the moment your playthroughs may be a bit dull.*

 <hr>

 <h4>Admin mode</h4>